 Key Symptoms of Severe Bipolar Depression

-• Fatigue and Lack of Energy: Chronic fatigue that makes even simple tasks feel exhausting.
-Individuals may find it difficult to get out of bed or engage in daily routines.
+- Fatigue and Lack of Energy: Chronic fatigue that makes even simple tasks feel exhausting.
+Individuals may struggle to get out of bed or engage in their daily routines.

-• Appetite and Weight Changes: Noticeable changes in appetite, leading to significant weight loss or gain.
+- Appetite and Weight Changes: Noticeable changes in appetite can lead to significant weight loss or gain.
 Some may experience a lack of appetite, while others may turn to food for comfort.

 Feelings of Worthlessness or Guilt